- Admissions Calendar & Audition Schedule

 What to bring/how to prepare

-The following materials must be submitted at Ellington by 11:59pm on Thursday, February 1, 2019:
+The following additional materials must be submitted to Ellington by 11:59pm on Monday, February 3, 2020.

-- Part 1: A paragraph defining Technical Design and Production or Arts Management.
+- Written Portion: A typed paragraph defining Technical Design and Production or Arts Management.

-- A resume of any experience you have in the fields of technical design and production, set construction, lighting, sound or video recording, electronics, computers, costume design, fashion design, stage management, and/or crafts.
+- A resume of any experience you have in the fields of technical design and production, set construction, lighting, sound and video production, costume design, stage management, and/or crafts.